How to View SQL Server Error Logs

 In SQL Server, we generally use SQL Server Management Studio to view the error logs related to any component.
 Moreover, we specifically use Log File Viewer in the SQL Server Management Studio to display the error logs.

-Now, here are the few steps that we can use to view SQL Server Agent error logs.
+Now, here are a few steps that we can use to view SQL Server Agent error logs.

 • First, run SQL Server Management Studio and connect to the required database instance.